jqueryscript/ChatGPT-Resources/README.md

 - [chatgpt-prompts](https://github.com/pacholoamit/chatgpt-prompts) - A collection of 140+ amazing and useful prompts for GPT-3
 - [ChatGPT3-Free-Prompt-List](https://github.com/mattnigh/ChatGPT3-Free-Prompt-List) - Guide and framework for creating ChatGPT3 Prompts.
 - [gpt-jailbreaks](https://github.com/malaya-zemlya/gpt-jailbreaks) - A repository of methods of bypassing GPT and ChatGPT content filters.
+- [ChatGPT-Data-Science-Prompts](https://github.com/travistangvh/ChatGPT-Data-Science-Prompts) - A repository of 60 useful data science prompts for ChatGPT
+- [Instructgpt-prompts](https://github.com/kevinamiri/Instructgpt-prompts) - A collection of ChatGPT and GPT-3.5 instruction-based prompts for generating and classifying text.

 ## Misc
 - [chatgpt-python](https://github.com/labteral/chatgpt-python) - Unofficial Python SDK for OpenAI's ChatGPT.